whispir/api/source/includes/_conventions.md

 ### With VSMT

+>With VSMT
->A Sample API request that is uses VSMT
+> > A Sample API request that is uses VSMT

 ```
 HTTP/1.1 GET /workspaces/123/contacts?firstName=Neil&apikey=789264